improving-minnesota/react-redux-workshop/labs/content/labs/04-redux.md

 git pull
 ```

-If not running, start the `npm start` task.
+If not running, start the `yarn start` task.
 Otherwise, restart the running task to pick up any changes in the lab-04-redux-start branch.

 &nbsp;